“It’s All Immaterial”—A Short Story

 He looks up at the red light.
 He’s not sure how long they’ve been stopped, but he’s stopped, everyone’s fine and that’s what matters.

 He needs his phone.
 He decides to go for it, somewhere up in the foot well of the passenger’s side.
-He shifts his car into Neutral, to ensure he doesn’t get anywhere near that guy again, and leans over, sliding his hand around the side of the console.
+He shifts his car into Neutral, to ensure he doesn’t get anywhere near that guy again, and leans over, sliding his hand around the side of the console on the passenger side.

 Darren peeks up at the light again, still red.
 He unbuckles to give himself a little more leverage—he still can’t feel it.